khider/dry-tortugas-calibration-fun/paleobook/intro.md

 This Book is broken down into three chapters:
 - Data exploration of the Sr/Ca data from three cores and nearby sea surface temperature data
-- Calibration using ordinary and weighted least square regression
+- Frequentist calibration using ordinary and weighted least square regression
 - Bayesian calibration presents a Bayesian alternative to OLS.

 ## Data Reference